-Heat fusion is a process used to join thermoplastics such as PP-R together.
+Heat fusion is a process used to join thermoplastics such as aquatherm’s polypropylene together.
 Rather than using glue, solder, or a mechanical connection and gasket, heat fusion physically turns the two pieces of plastic into one piece.
-The process is similar to welding, but doesn’t require a filler material and, in the case of Aquatherm's specially formulated Fusiolen PP-R, heat fusion does not weaken the material at the point of connection.
-Aquatherm's heat fusion connections use a large joining area, making the connection at least as strong as the pipe itself, and often stronger.
+The process is similar to welding, but doesn’t require a filler material and, in the case of aquatherm’s specially formulated Fusiolen PP-R & PP-RCT, heat fusion does not weaken the material at the point of connection. aquatherm’s heat fusion connections use a large joining area, making the connection at least as strong as the pipe itself, and often stronger.

 Heat fusion works by returning the connection point to a melted state, the way it was during production.
 This allows the polypropylene chains to join together as the connection cools for a permanent bond, as if they were manufactured as one piece.
 This prevents any sort of chemical or physical weakness at the point of connection and results in a much lower instance of leaks or failures.

 SOCKET FUSION IS A FAST AND EASY WAY TO ASSEMBLE PIPING SYSTEMS.

 aquatherm’s socket fittings fuse over the pipe wall, making the joints the strongest part of the entire system.
 Socket fusion uses hand-held welding irons and is used for pipe and fittings ½” to 4″ in diameter.